 The Omuro-zakura can be found in a grove on the west side of the temple’s Chumon gate.
 There are also some Somei Yoshino cherry trees in front of the main hall and one of those dramatic weeping cherry trees by the bell tower.

 Ninnaji’s annual spring festival is actually about more than just sakura — there are exhibitions, too.
 This is one of the three times during the year that the temple’s Reihokan (Treasure Hall) opens to the public (except for Mondays, when it is closed).
 This is where the temple’s art collection, which includes 47 works classified as National Treasures, is housed.
-For 2022, there will also be rotating exhibitions of art works by contemporary Kyoto artists in the palace garden.
+There will also be rotating exhibitions of art works by contemporary Kyoto artists in the palace garden.